 Abuse of the emotion can cause diverse effects physically and mentally, such as:

-• Problems controlling your mood and how your behavior fluctuates between extremes.
+- Problems controlling your mood and how your behaviour fluctuates between extremes.
 You may experience anger outbursts or be still and calm

 Read More: The Difference Between Hearing And Listening: How Each Impacts Mental Health And Relationships

-Read More: Signs of a Toxic Relationship and how fix or end it
+Read More: Signs of a Toxic Relationship and how to fix or end it

 Read More: Assertiveness: how to stand up for yourself and still win the respect of others